eshwariarumugam/python-practice/README.md

 - Star pattern using `for` loop
 - Number pattern using `for` loop
 - Star pattern using `while` loop
+- Inverted star pattern using `for` loop
+- Number pattern using `for`loop
+- Inverted Number pattern using `for`loop
+- Right aligned star pattern using `for`loop
+- Pyramid pattern using `for`loop

 ---

 ## ▶ How to Run